Run part one: Why are Chinese people running to Japan?

 Om Podcasten

-The Economist's China correspondents analyse the stories at the heart of this vast country and examine its influence beyond its borders.
-They examine how everything from party politics to business, technology and culture are reshaping China and the world.
+Gain a deeper understanding of China with Jeremy Page and Sarah Wu.
+The Economist’s China correspondents report from across the country and the places it influences beyond its borders.
+Jiehao Chen joins the discussion from London.
+This award-winning podcast takes on everything from the CCP to EVs and from ageing to AI.
 Published every Tuesday.If you’re already a subscriber to The Economist, you’ll have full access to all our shows as part of your subscription.For more information about Economist Podcasts+, including how to get access, please visit our FAQs page here https://myaccount.economist.com/s/article/What-is-Economist-Podcasts.
 Hosted on Acast.
 See acast.com/privacy for more information.